Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 Note: The AI helper calls a variety of different models by making queries to a [Cloudflare Worker](https://workers.cloudflare.com/) proxy.
 We use this proxy because we do not want to expose API keys to everyone.
 As such, the worker will unfortunately not be open-sourced.
 If you really need access, talk to [Druv](https://druvpai.github.io/).

+Note: To build the website using `latex_to_html_converter.py` with a working bibliography, you need to make sure the `book-main.bbl` file is up to date, which may mean that you have to [build the book](#building-the-book-or-a-chapter) first.

 ## Raising an Issue

 ### Prerequisites for Raising an Issue